What is a Computerized Maintenance Management System (CMMS)?

 On-premise CMMS solutions usually involve a higher upfront cost.
 They also require more in-house expertise.
 That’s because the installation process includes setting up a firewall and other IT infrastructure so that the software works smoothly on your server.
 Users of on-premise CMMS solutions also must pay for upgrades or additional solutions.

 The trade-off?
-On-premise CMMS may offer a higher level of control and customizability, making it attractive to some larger institutions.
+On-premise computerized maintenance management systems may offer a higher level of control and customizability, making it attractive to some larger institutions.

 Cloud-based CMMS solutions are subscription-based and tend to cost significantly less.
 They are also easier to scale.
 Most cloud-based CMMS software issues free updates for existing users and includes features to protect your data.